This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

-A perfect late summer meal...
-Citrus-Marinated Pork Chops with Hatch Chile is bursting with south-of-the-border flavor, and comes together mostly on the grill leaving your kitchen nice and cool!
-AND it's the last Tuesday of August, and time for Progressive Eats - a virtual progressive dinner with a few of my food blogger pals!
+A perfect late summer meal… Citrus-Marinated Hatch Green Chile Pork Chops is bursting with south-of-the-border flavor, and comes together mostly on the grill leaving your kitchen nice and cool!
+The pork chop marinade consists of a variety of citrus, chipotle, cumin, and achiote.
+Simple grilled veggies round out the meal.
+You’re going to love this Mexican pork chops recipe!

 It's still summer!!!
 McAllen has had a LONG string of 100°+ days, and while it's a little hot to be outside tending the grill, it still beats heating up the kitchen.